kurtshuler/homelab-docs/docs/proxmox-hardware-setup/terminal-setup.md

 {:toc}

 ---

+{: .note }
-These instructions are for setting up the terminal for the Proxmox bare metal server, not a Proxmox VM or LXC.
+These instructions are for setting up the terminal for the ***Proxmox bare metal server***, not a Proxmox VM or LXC.
 I use additional bash aliases from [Anand's SimpleHomelab](https://github.com/SimpleHomelab/docker-traefik/blob/master/shared/config/bash_aliases){:target="_blank"} when I have a Linux VM or LXC running Docker.

 Do
 {: .label .label-green}